LaClarence/joke-teller/README.md

 Create an account on [Voice RSS](https://www.voicerss.org/api/) to get an API Key: 1404...0768

-Problem: API key is exposed!
+The uses of an API that exposed the key is not secured!

 ### Using browser embedded Speech Synthesiser